ataiva-software/vertex/docs/monitoring/observability-guide.md

-# Eden DevOps Suite Observability Guide
+# Vertex DevOps Suite Observability Guide

-This guide provides comprehensive information on the monitoring and observability features implemented in the Eden DevOps Suite.
+This guide provides comprehensive information on the monitoring and observability features implemented in the Vertex DevOps Suite.

 ## Table of Contents